-If you are convicted of any of the following violations when driving a commercial motor vehicle, you will be disqualified or prohibited from driving commercial motor vehicles.
+If you are convicted of any of the following violations when driving a commercial or non commercial motor vehicle, you will be disqualified or prohibited from driving commercial vehicles.

-- You will receive a one-year disqualification for the following offenses: - ▶ Driving a commercial motor vehicle with a blood alcohol content (BAC) of 0.04 percent. - Driving a commercial motor vehicle while under the influence of drugs. - Refusing a blood and/or breath test while operating a commercial motor vehicle. - ▶ Failing to stop at the scene of a crash that involves your commercial motor vehicle if the crash causes injury or death. - Using a commercial motor vehicle to commit a felony. - Making a false statement on any application for a commercial driver's license. - Falsifying a urine test. - You will receive a two-year disqualification if you are convicted of violating an out-of-service order while operating a commercial motor vehicle designated to transport 16 or more passengers, including the driver. - You will receive a three-year disqualification if you were convicted of one of the offenses listed above while transporting hazardous materials. - You will receive a life-time disqualification if you: receive a second conviction for one of the violations listed above; or, if you are convicted of using a commercial motor vehicle in the manufacture or illegal distribution of drugs.
+- You will receive a one-year disqualification for the following offenses: - Driving with a blood alcohol content (BAC) of 0.04 percent - Driving while under the influence of drugs - Refusing a blood and/or breath test - Leaving the scene of an accident - Using a vehicle to commit a felony - Driving a commercial motor vehicle (CMV) when, as a result of prior violations committed operating a CMV, the driver's CDL is revoked, suspended, or canceled or the driver is disqualified from operating a CMV - Causing a fatality through the negligent operation of a CMV - Making a false statement on any application for a commercial driver's license - Falsifying a urine test - You will receive a two-year disqualification if you are convicted of violating an out-of-service order while operating a commercial motor vehicle designated to transport 16 or more passengers, including the driver. - You will receive a three-year disqualification if you were convicted of one of the offenses listed above while transporting hazardous materials. - You will receive a life-time disqualification if you: receive a second conviction for one of the violations listed above; or, if you are convicted of using a commercial motor vehicle in the manufacture or illegal distribution of drugs. - You will receive a 60-day disqualification if you are convicted of two serious violations within a three-year period. - You will receive a 120-day disqualification if you are convicted of three or more serious violations within a three-year period. - You will receive a one-year disqualification for your first conviction of violating of an out-of-service order.

-- You will receive a 60-day disqualification if you are convicted of two serious violations within a three-year period. - You will receive a 120-day disqualification if you are convicted of three or more serious violations within a three-year period. - You will receive a one-year disqualification for your first conviction of violating of an out-of-service order. - You will receive a two-year disqualification for your first conviction of violating an out-of-service order while operating a vehicle carrying hazardous materials or designed to carry 16 or more passengers. - You will receive a five-year disqualification for the second and following convictions of violating out-of-service orders. - You will receive a five-year disqualification if you are convicted of voluntary or involuntary manslaughter where a death occurred as a direct result of the operation of a commercial vehicle. - ▶ You may not operate commercial motor vehicles if you are convicted of driving under the influence even if you are issued a restricted license that allows you to drive during the suspension period.
+- You will receive a two-year disqualification for your first conviction of violating an out-of-service order while operating a vehicle carrying hazardous materials or designed to carry 16 or more passengers. - You will receive a five-year disqualification for the second and following convictions of violating out-of-service orders. - You will receive a five-year disqualification if you are convicted of voluntary or involuntary manslaughter where a death occurred as a direct result of the operation of a commercial vehicle. - ▶ You may not operate commercial motor vehicles if you are convicted of driving under the influence even if you are issued a restricted license that allows you to drive during the suspension period.
 This applies even if the violation occurred in your personal car.